 After the course of the conversation had run and neither had changed the other’s opinion, I decided to pull the God card out.
 W.W.J.D.
 (What Would Jesus Do)?
-I hardly believe that Jesus would be the type of man that would chose to embrace such a sport in light of much greater needs in the world.
+I hardly believe that Jesus would be the type of man that would choose to embrace such a sport in light of much greater needs in the world.
 But I also believe that God does believe in developing talents – so long as those talents do good in the world.

 Because there was much debate on both sides, I now ask you, the readers of the Jaren Davis Blog, “Who’s the Man?”
 And what discipline of masculinity is defined through their actions?